davidm3591/et_debug/cklist_equation_symbol_bug.md

 #### Notes:
    >1. __*Biggie here*__: Why is Python seeing these objects as non-text characters??????
    >2.
-Have found out that a lot of the statististical symbols are not available in Unicode as single characters.
-They have to be built combining character with a diacritical.
+Found out that a lot of the statististical symbols are not available in Unicode as single characters.
+They have to be built combining a character with a diacritical.
    >3.
-Some MS characters require something called UTF-16 surrogate pairs
+Found out that some MS characters require something called UTF-16 surrogate pairs

    #### What Should Happen:
    >Pull the content from a PowerPoint (Office 365) (using python-pptx ~~0.6.17~~ 0.6.18 (latest release)) regardless of whether it is text, a symbol, or an equation for output to Excel (Office 365) (using XlsxWriter 1.1.5) with Python 3.7?